32 Best and Worst Frozen Breakfast Foods

 1 piece, 240 calories, 11 g fat, 5 g saturated fat, 720 mg sodium, 25 g carbs, 2 g fiber, 2 g sugar, 10 g protein

-This product has one of the longest lists of ingredients we’ve ever seen on a heat-and-eat dish—and only a handful of them don’t raise an eyebrow.
+This stuffed hashbrown didn’t make our list of best frozen breakfast choices because it has one of the longest lists of ingredients we’ve ever seen on a heat-and-eat dish—and only a handful of them don’t raise an eyebrow.

 El Monterey Signature Egg, Sausage, Cheese & Potato Burrito